melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 !!! success "You are all set for now."
     The two steps above are all that are required **before** the workshop.
 You can complete the following steps during the workshop.

-**SSH access (optional)**
+**SSH access**

-We strongly recommend that *at some point* you [configure SSH access to your GitHub account.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+We strongly recommend that you [configure SSH access to your GitHub account.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 Otherwise, it will ask for your password every time you try to interact with GitHub.
 This is OK, but can be annoying after some time.
 See below on how to connect with SSH.